-Chelsea and Man City await next European opponents
+English quartet await next European opponents

 These are the teams in the draw:

-- Bayer Leverkusen (Germany) or Ferencvaros (Hungary)
+- Bayer Leverkusen (Germany)

-- Feyenoord (Netherlands) or Shakhtar Donetsk (Ukraine)
+- Feyenoord (Netherlands)

-- Manchester United (England) or Real Betis (Spain)
+- Manchester United (England)

-- Union Berlin (Germany) or Union Saint-Gilloise (Belgium)
+- Union Saint-Gilloise (Belgium)

-Manchester United won 4-1 at Old Trafford against Real Betis in the first leg of their last-16 tie, with the return in Spain on Thursday.
+Manchester United beat Real Betis 5-1 in their last-16 tie.

-Premier League leaders Arsenal drew 2-2 away in Portugal against Sporting Lisbon before Thursday's second leg at Emirates Stadium.
+Premier League leaders Arsenal were knocked out by Sporting Lisbon though after a penalty shootout defeat.

 The two-legged Europa League quarter-finals are on 13 and 20 April, the semi-finals on 11 and 18 May, with the final on Wednesday, 31 May at the Puskas Arena in Budapest, Hungary.

-West Ham well placed to move into Europa Conference League quarter-finals
+West Ham move into Europa Conference League quarter-finals

 The last set of draws on Friday are for the Europa Conference League, again with the quarter-finals, semi-finals and final draws, beginning at 13:00 GMT.